About

 Mix the brown butter and sugar until it reaches this creamy stage.

-Chocolate chip cookies made with baking soda and/or baking powder
+Cookies made with baking soda vs baking powder

 A chemical leavener is necessary for chocolate chip cookies.
 Traditional classic chocolate chip cookies use baking soda, but some other recipes use baking soda as well as baking powder.